Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it

 What is faith-driven self-care?
 Simply stated, it’s using our faith to drive our self-care choices and actions.

-And, I know the barriers and excuses for incomplete self-care very well.
-Yeah, I told myself the same things you probably say to yourself every day:
+I know the barriers and excuses for not doing self-care because I told myself the same things you’re probably saying to yourself every day:

-- I don’t have time to take care of myself.
+- There’s no time to take care of myself.